Date of birth: 19 November 1965

 • Spent four years gaining coaching qualifications before taking charge of Bordeaux in June 2007.
 His team finished second in his first season and won a championship and League Cup double in 2009.
 Guided Bordeaux to the 2009/10 UEFA Champions League quarter-finals before succeeding Raymond Domenech as France coach that summer.

 • Blanc's France lost their first two games but then went 23 matches unbeaten prior to two losses at UEFA EURO 2012, the second in the quarter-finals against Spain.
-He subsequently left his post as national coach but returned to management when stepping into Carlo Ancelotti's shoes at Paris in June 2013.
+He subsequently left his post as national-team coach but returned to management when stepping into Carlo Ancelotti's shoes at Paris in June 2013, winning Ligue 1 and the League Cup in his first season.

 ©UEFA.com 1998-2014.
 All rights reserved.